oscarzhpersson/IV1350_ObjectOrientedDesign/IV1350_Sem3/PointOfSale/QUESTIONS.md

     ______________________________________________________________________________________________________

     Is my wrapper for the item in InventorySystem alright?
+YES

     In InventorySystem, what should updateInventory do if it has an insufficient balance?
+NO ERROR HANDLING

     How does VAT work?
 Add answer to Purchase.java toString override.
+FINE

     Do I need to write a wrapper function for the purchase which keeps a balance for the items added instead of just adding them individually?
 If so, maybe break the existing class out instead.
+YES

     Do I need to add a balance to the register?
 If so, can I just add it to the controller?
+NO

     What do I throw if I can't throw exceptions...?